 3. Press the ON/STOP button.
-All the warning lamps come on and the acoustic alarm sounds (on C4 and A4 panel).
+All the warning lamps come on and the alarm sounds (on C4 and A4 panel).
 After a few seconds, only the engine oil pressure and Battery charge lamps remain lit.

-On Eco 4, only the oil pressure and battery charge lamp light on.
+On Eco 4 Panel, only the oil pressure and battery charge lamp light on (not applicable to N5 engines).